 The Commission and the SADC EPA States are called on to increase cooperation in infrastructure, digital trade and certification, including under the Global Gateway Initiative.
-The report stressed the importance of prioritising regional transport and infrastructure projects in the region to deepen regional integration and increase intra-trade flows.
 The SADC EPA States are called on to harmonise the regulations and procedures related to customs and transportation in order to simplify cross-border processes, reduce delays and promote a conducive environment for trade and investment.